croquet/microverse/staging/docs/Tutorial.md

 ![Demoworld1](./assets/demoWorld1.png)

 As you can see, this world is shared with another user. tutorial1 is made up of just three cards (not including the avatars).
-There is a floor card, which allows us to walk around, a light card that let's us see the world around us, and a flat card with the Croquet logo on it.
+There is a floor card, which allows us to walk around, a light card that lets us see the world around us, and a flat card with the Croquet logo on it.
 The code defining this world can be found in the worlds folder in the repository.
 Open microverse-builder/worlds/tutorial.js to see the following code.
 The init function is used to define the objects that make up the world.

 The first value is Constants.AvatarNames, which specifies the name of the 3D model files in microverse-builder/assets/avatars folder.
 When you add your own avatars, you can simply place them in the same folder and specify their names here.